 Give us 4 fun facts people might not know about you yet.

 1) Studying at L’École du Louvre.
 Spending every day at the Louvre, amongst wonderful objects was not only a huge privilege but also an aesthetic and spiritual experience.

-2) When I was in Israel, I excavated jewelry pieces.
+2) I excavated jewellery pieces in Israel.
 Among them was an Ottoman ring, which brought out the Gollum instinct in me.
-What was also wonderful was the office view I had.
+The office view I had was beautiful.
 The excavation site was located on a beach adjacent to the ruins of a bombed Club Med.
 I have to say that this didn’t make the place any less charming.